 In simple cases, usually shorter marriages with no kids and little shared property to divide, the divorce process is often relatively straightforward.
 But the more you have to deal with, the more complicated things become.
-Every divorce has a lot at stake, but high asset divorce presents its own unique problems.
+Every divorce has a lot at stake, but high-asset divorce presents its own unique problems.

 Any divorce has a substantial impact on your financial future.
 Your economic well-being hangs in the balance.
 Depending on the choices you make, you can start your new life in a financial hole or on a sound footing.

 From a legal perspective, there’s no difference between divorces.
 Whether you have millions in the bank or you have a negative balance.
 The laws don’t separate one from the other.

 1. Agreeing to Unfavorable Terms

-By the time you’re in the thick of it, you probably want to get your divorce done with as fast as possible.
+By the time you’re in the thick of it, you probably want to get your divorce done as fast as possible.
 It’s a heated, emotional time.
 Unfortunately, this too often leads people to rush to settle.

 2. Acting out of Spite

 Hurt feelings, anger, and bitterness often come up when you end a marriage.
 You may want to lash out and punish your spouse.
-Many people try to use their divorce this way.
+Many people try to use divorce this way.
 These feelings are often natural and understandable, but they don’t usually make for a good divorce strategy.

 You can cost yourself a lot of time, money, and unnecessary headaches.
-This is true in all splits, but especially in high asset divorce when there’s more to fight about.
+This is true in all splits, but especially in high-asset divorce when there’s more to fight about.

 Related Reading: 5 Concerns When You Divorce a Narcissist